-The Investment Manager performs regular reviews, including as part of the quarterly rebalance, so that the Index continues to be aligned with each of the binding environmental or social characteristics promoted by the Fund.
+The Investment Manager performs regular reviews, including as part of the semi-annual rebalance, to ensure that the Index continues to be aligned with each of the binding environmental or social characteristics promoted by the Fund.
 Where possible, investment guidelines and restrictions are coded in the Investment Manager's order management system to enable pre- and post-trade monitoring.

-The following sustainability indicators are used to measure how the environmental and social characteristics are attained:
+The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the Fund: